Our modern jujutsu style is especially good for “street” self-defence.

-That’s what it’s designed for.
+Because that’s what it is designed for.

 What does that mean?

-The techniques taught in Evolution Jujutsu are specifically designed to enable students to protect themselves within a short time.
+The techniques we teach are specifically designed to enable students to protect themselves within a short time.

-Even so, it’s better not to be in a circumstance requiring those physical skills in the first instance.

-Learning Evolution Jujutsu, then, is more than just the physical skills.
+Even so, it’s better not to be in a circumstance requiring those physical skills in the first instance, so learning with us is more than just the physical skills.
 It is also about developing the personal skills in tandem so that the individual grows into an independent, caring and well-rounded person.

 The technical answer is ‘Yes’.
-Because the foundations of Evolution Jujutsu have their origins in different styles of martial arts (primarily Japanese and Chinese), it is described as a ‘mixed’ style.
-However, while modern MMA is classified as a sport, Evolution Jujutsu is non-competitive and designed for ‘street style’ self-defence, at the same time drawing from the traditions and values of the ancient arts, such as discipline and respectful behaviour toward self and others.
+Because the foundations of what we teach have their origins in different styles of martial arts (primarily Japanese and Chinese), it is described as a ‘mixed’ style.
+However, while modern MMA is classified as a sport, our style is non-competitive and designed for life outside a training hall.